mwessman/latextemplate/README.md

-# 7/11 was a part time job
+# LaTeX template for theses